 For the purpose of this research, aviation majors at Embry-Riddle Aeronautical University (ERAU) are considered STEM fields.
 In an effort to recruit more females into the Professional Pilot program at ERAU, all females in the Professional Pilot major will be surveyed to gain insight on motivational factors for choosing a STEM field as well as any experienced barriers.
 The data collected will be used to further develop outreach and recruitment programs to increase the number of female pilots at ERAU, thus increasing the female pilot percentage within the aviation industry.

-Name: Daniel Juday
+Presenter: Daniel Juday

 Title: Redefining the "Diversity Conversation"

 There’s a lot of noise in our world today - a lot of voices from a lot of directions, telling us who to listen to, what to think, and how to act.
 We’re going to try to cut through some of that noise.
 In this session, we’ll work to disrupt any misinformation about diversity, inclusion, and privilege.
 We’ll talk about what these words actually mean, and what they don’t, and will work together to find out what they mean to us.
 You can expect to have an opportunity to align your thinking around these terms in productive ways, and to connect these ideas to how you do your job every day, and who you do it with.

 How much of our pre-conceived biases influence our teaching methodologies?
 How many power struggles exist within the classroom and influence industry behaviour?
 What strategies can we use to eliminate this behaviour, and most importantly, how can we measure inclusive practice?
 This breakout session offers an interactive way to learn about multiple power-struggles that hinder a learner's experience.
 The discussion will focus on how this power struggles transfer into the work-place, specifically in the Aviation Industry.
 Educators and Industry representatives are invited to examine these struggles and discuss essential impacts.